Techie5879/SnapScribe/ML_resources.md

 ## Kaggle Project-Specific Resources
 [Flickr8K Image Captioning using CNNs+LSTMs](https://www.kaggle.com/code/quadeer15sh/flickr8k-image-captioning-using-cnns-lstms) - This is a Kaggle notebook containing a specific implementation of image captioning.
 You can use this as a resource material.
 Your notebook must not be a copy of this.
 Even if drawing mostly from this, you will need to prove that you have experimented with various stuff and architectures in your notebook.

+## Workflow of ML Project
+The following is the general workflow of development of an ML project.
+It is not specific to this project, it just provides a general overview.
+**NOTE**: Some steps may/may not be relevant to this project.
+### 1. Notebook Development:

+- Data Loading and Exploration: Load the dataset into the notebook and perform initial exploratory data analysis (EDA).
+This includes understanding the data structure, visualizing distributions, handling missing values, and identifying potential preprocessing steps.
+- Data Preprocessing: Clean the data by addressing missing values, handling outliers, performing feature scaling, and transforming categorical variables.
+- Feature Engineering: Create new features or modify existing ones to improve model performance.
+This could involve dimensionality reduction techniques, creating interaction terms, or encoding categorical variables.
+- Model Development: Train and evaluate different ML models using appropriate algorithms for the task at hand (e.g., classification, regression, or clustering).
+Use cross-validation techniques to assess model performance and hyperparameter tuning to optimize model accuracy.
+- Model Evaluation: Assess model performance using suitable evaluation metrics, such as accuracy, precision, recall, F1 score, or mean squared error (MSE).
+Consider additional techniques like model interpretation and visualization to gain insights into model behavior.

+### 2. Converting Notebook to a Python Script:
+- Refactor Code: Organize the code into functions or classes to improve readability and maintainability.
+Remove any unnecessary or redundant code sections.
+- Modularize Notebook Code: Split the notebook code into logical sections, such as data loading, preprocessing, model training, and evaluation.
+- Define Input and Output: Determine how the Python script will receive input data and generate output results.
+This may involve defining command-line arguments or utilizing input/output files or directories.
+- Export Dependencies: Identify and list the required dependencies and libraries used in the notebook.
+Make sure to include these dependencies in the Python script's environment.
+- Create a Python Script: Copy and paste the relevant sections of code from the notebook (ipynb file) into a Python script file (e.g., script.py).
+Modify the code as necessary to account for changes in variable names, imports, or other specific requirements.
+### 3. Deployment and Productionization:
+- Test the Script: Validate the Python script by running it locally and comparing the results with those obtained in the notebook.
+- Prepare Data: Ensure that the input data for the Python script follows the required format and preprocessing steps.
+- Model Persistence: Save the trained ML model and any required preprocessing steps (e.g., encoders, scalers) to disk.
+- Set up Environment: Install the necessary dependencies and libraries in the deployment environment.
+- Automate Execution: Incorporate the Python script into an automated workflow, such as a batch job or web service, to handle data input, model prediction, and result output.
+You will have to set up routes in the backend Flask app for serving predictions (here, captions for image)
+- Monitor Performance: Implement mechanisms to monitor the script's performance, detect errors or anomalies, and log relevant information during execution.
+- Iterate and Update: Continuously update and improve the script based on feedback, new data, or model enhancements.
+Consider version control practices and documentation for reproducibility.